-NOTE: When replacing the palm-rest and keyboard assembly, the solid-state drive screw mount must be transferred from the old palm-rest and keyboard assembly to the replacement palm-rest and keyboard assembly.
+NOTE: When replacing the palm-rest and keyboard assembly, the solid-state screw mount must be transferred from the old palm-rest and keyboard assembly to the replacement palm-rest and keyboard assembly.

 - 1. Install the power-button assembly.

 - 2. Install the system board.

 - NOTE: The system board can be installed as an assembly with the fan and heat-sink assembly, ethernet and audio board, and USB board attached.

-- 3. Install the keyboard-controller board, if applicable.
+- 3. Install the power adapter port.

-- 4. Install the power adapter port.
+- 4. Install the speakers.

-- 5. Install the speakers.
+- 5. Install the memory modules.

-- 6. Install the memory module.
+- 6. Install the wireless card.

-- 7. Install the wireless card.
+- 7. Install the solid-state drive.

-- 8. Install the solid-state drive.
+- 8. Install the display assembly.

-- 9. Install the display assembly.
+- 9. Install the keboard-controller board.

-- 10. Install the touchpad.
+- 10. Install the touchpad

 - 11. Install the rear cover.

 - 12. Install the battery.

 - 13. Install the base cover.

 - 14. Follow the procedure in After working inside your computer.